 No more nine-to-five

-The same research tells us that this generation is more conservative than their Gen X & Y counterparts.
+The same research tells us that this generation is more conservative than their Gen X and Y counterparts.
 They crave job security and, surprisingly, don’t necessarily aspire to work in a ‘Silicon Valley’ style start-up or the next ‘Facebook’.
 Generation Z has grown up in a tougher economic cycle and are drawn to the security of mid-to large companies.
 They only expect to work for four companies in their work life, which is a stark contrast to the job hopping Millennials.

 Don’t expect Gen Z to conform to standard working hours.
 Given their ability to communicate wherever and whenever thanks to mobile technology, nine-to-five workdays will no longer be relevant.
 Video conference meetings at 8.30pm and rocking up to work at 11am may become the new norm.